onosproject/onos-gui/docs/ran-gui.md

 The **Map view** shows all of the towers and UEs in teh simulator located on a Map.

-Each tower has a circle around it indicating its power setting.
+Each tower has 3 or more **cells**, each casting a beam outwards it indicating its power setting.
 This too can be turned on or off.
-Each tower has a different color circle.
+Each cell has a different color beam.
+A line is also shown - radiating from the tower to the centroid of the cell's area of coverage.
+This too adjusts with the power level.

-The UE travels along a route, and the color of the UE matches the tower it is connected to.
+The UE travels along a route, and the color of the UE matches the cell it is connected to.
 If a UE is handed over to a different tower, it increases momentarily in size and changes to the color of the new serving tower.

 The routes that the UEs can take can be seen as dashed lines (and can be turned on and off).
 The color of the route matched the UE.

-A line connects each UE to its **serving tower**.
+A line connects each UE to its **serving cell**.
 The color of the line changes
 depending on the tower.

 The number of UEs can be varied by clicking the radio buttons at the top.
 The